gkxiao/gisttools/example/streptavidin/README.md

-# Generate the apo-GIST grid file using GISTTOOLS
+# Generate the apo-GIST free energy grid file using GISTTOOLS
 ## Introduction

 The main purpose of this exercise is to reproduce the apo-GIST analysis of gist-tutorial: https://github.com/liedllab/gist-tutorial